smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 [See this lane in Common Setup](#smf_pipeline_create_git_tag)

 #### `smf_upload_to_appcenter`
-This lane uploads the apk to App Center if a `appcenter_id` is defined for the build variant Config.json. :arrow_up:
+This lane uploads the apk to App Center if an `appcenter_id` is defined for the build variant Config.json. :arrow_up:
 ```
  "live": {
        "variant": "productionRelease",